paralin/inca-go/README.md

 ## IPFS Notes

-Currently there are the following known quirks:
+Currently there are the following known requirements:

  - Run ipfs with `--enable-pubsub-experiment`
  - Run ipfs with `--routing=dhtclient` or the CPU usage will be quite high (this disables DHT)